The Supreme Hype Tax Explained

 What is the Supreme hype tax?

 The hype tax is the percentage markup between what Supreme charges and what the original product actually costs.
-Supreme takes products made by other brands, adds a box logo, and charges more — the gap is the hype tax.
+Supreme takes products made by other brands, adds a box logo, and charges more.
+The gap is the hype tax.

 How much more expensive is Supreme than the original product?